 The results of a new study are out, which show the dangers Zocor in high doses or in conjunction with other drugs.
 Zocor is indicated as one component of multiple risk factor intervention for people at significantly increased risk of atherosclerotic vascular disease due to hypercholesterolemia.
 Evidence shows that high levels of Zocor, more so than similar cholesterol-reducing drugs (statins), can cause myopathy and rhabdomyolysis, which can cause severe kidney damage, kidney failure, and death.
 If this evidence keeps coming, don’t be surprised to see a Zocor recall or withdrawal (or Merck simply stops putting new products on the shelves).
 In fact, more evidence has accumulated about Zocor since this blog post in 2010 and our lawyers are not reviewing potential Zocor lawsuits

 Myopathy is a muscular disease that causes muscular weakness.
-Rhabdomyolysis is a very specific type of myopathy, the rapid break down of skeletal muscle due to muscle tissue injury.
-The broken down material can be released into the bloodstream and may cause acute kidney failure.
-Signs and symptoms for myopathy include unexplained muscle fatigue, muscle pain, tenderness and an elevation of a muscle enzyme in the blood (creatine kinase).
-Rhabdomyolysis is often characterized by fatigue and dark or red urine, in addition to the symptoms of myopathy.
+Rhabdomyolysis is a very specific type of myopathy, the rapid breakdown of skeletal muscle because of muscle tissue injury.
+The broken-down material can be released into the bloodstream and may cause acute kidney failure.
+Signs and symptoms for myopathy include unexplained muscle fatigue, muscle pain, tenderness, and an elevation of a muscle enzyme in the blood (creatine kinase).
+Rhabdomyolysis is often characterized by fatigue and dark or red urine, besides the symptoms of myopathy.